Skip to main content Go to home page

 More about transitional exemptions

-Rezonings to and from the Urban Growth Zone (UGZ) within the Growth Areas Infrastructure Contribution (GAIC) area are exempt from windfall gains tax, as these properties are already subject to GAIC.
+Rezonings to and from the urban growth zone (UGZ) within the growth areas infrastructure contribution (GAIC) area are excluded from windfall gains tax, as these properties are already subject to GAIC.

 4. Charitable and university land

-A waiver is also available for land owned by a charity if the land is used and occupied by a charity exclusively for charitable purposes for 15 years after the rezoning.
+A waiver is also available for land, or part of land, owned by a charity if the land is used and occupied by a charity exclusively for charitable purposes for 15 years after the rezoning.

 The waiver uses a definition for charitable land which is similar to the test in the charity exemption for land tax.
 The definition of a charity will be based on the common law definition of a charity.